Pulsation reactor: History

 A British scientist called B. Higgins discovered the phenomenon of the pulsating flame in 1777.
 The phenomenon was described in specialist literature as the “singing flame”.
 However, no suitable application was found until 1930.
 Paul Schmidt was the first to employ the pulsating flame with the invention of the ARGUS-Schmidt pipe (Figure 1).
 Pulsating combustion was also used to generate hot gas for heating purposes and to fire boilers.

 The principle was tested in the eighties at the SKET Institute in Weimar to determine the suitability of pulsating combustion as a unit for performing thermal, material-modifying processes.
 The unit was already being referred to as a pulsation reactor by the Institute at that time.
 As well as the process of cement clinker firing, the manufacture of polishing agents from iron oxalate for the optical industry and the manufacture of surface-active catalyst substrates from gibbsite were also investigated.

-Pulsation reactor technology came to the fore from the nineties through its use in environmental technology, particularly in sludge drying and the regeneration of resin-bonded foundry sands.
-From 2000 the pulsation reactor was used to produce catalytic powders on an industrial scale.
+Pulsation reactor technology came to the fore in the nineties through its use in environmental technology, particularly in sludge drying and the regeneration of resin-bonded foundry sands.
+From 2000, the pulsation reactor was used to produce catalytic powders on an industrial scale.

 The principle of pulsating combustion was developed over the years by the company IBU-tec advanced materials AG (which emerged from the SKET Institute and still exists today), which finally tested and commissioned another test facility in 2008.
 Thanks to the continuous optimisation of the reactors, it was now possible to use an oxidising, inert or reducing hot gas atmosphere to treat materials as required.
 It also emerged that the improved plant was particularly suitable for manufacturing fine particles and catalytic powders.

-Today pulsation reactor technology has become established in chemical process engineering for manufacturing active particles with microstructural properties.
+Today, pulsation reactor technology has become established in chemical process engineering for manufacturing active particles with microstructural properties.

 Structure and functionality

 Fundamentally, a pulsation reactor can be described as a periodically transient tube-type reactor that can be used to thermally treat gas-borne matter.
 The pulsating flow of hot gas is generated within a hot gas generator in the reactor by burning natural gas or hydrogen with ambient air.
-The hot gas flows through the so-called “resonance tube” into which reactants in powder, liquid or gas form can be added.
+The hot gas flows through the so-called “resonance tube” into which reactants in powder, liquid, or gas form can be added.
 The reactant is treated by hot gas flowing through the resonance tube and this process ends through suitable cooling.
-The finished product is separated in a cleanable filter.
+The finished product is separated by a cleanable filter.
 The product can be removed throughout the ongoing process using a sluice system and collected in barrels or big bags.
 The risk of the product contaminating the environment can be completely excluded through the vacuum present in the reactor, including the filter.